 - Enhanced Conceptualization: Videos transport the audience right where all the action is taking place.
 If you want to tell a story, a video will whisk the learner beside the protagonist.
 If you want to demonstrate a process, a video will place the learner smack in the thick of things.
 When learners can actually see the action unfold before their eyes, they can grasp concepts quickly.

-- Facilitation of the Show Mode of Teaching: It 's hard to make learners visualize and understand technical content through text alone.
+- Facilitate Teaching: It 's hard to make learners visualize and understand technical content through text alone.
 The audio-visual format of videos lets you demonstrate the stages of a complicated process, the components of a machine, and the workings of a system or a network.
 This facilitates comprehension and leaves no room for ambiguity.

 - Improved Retention: Teaching through videos helps learners retain content and apply knowledge more efficiently than teaching with only text.
 What is more intriguing is that this effect magnifies over time.
 Findings suggest that presentations, where the text is accompanied with videos, are nine times more effective than text-only slides when learners are tested immediately after they have consumed the content.
 And the efficacy rises to a whopping 83 percent when the learners are tested after some time has elapsed.